solana-mobile/SolanaSafariWalletExtension/README.md

 # Safari Web Extension Wallet for iOS

 > This repository showcases an example iOS wallet that utilizes a **Safari Web Extension** to enable wallet signing within the Safari browser.
+> This is a proof of concept and its implementation of key storage is unencrypted and should not be replicated in a real wallet.

 ## Demo